 - Should I Buy a Chromebook?
 Buying Guide and Advice

-The best Chromebooks are secure and simplistic.
+The best Chromebooks are secure and seamless to use with the Google ecosystem.
 You'll also be happy to know that the best Chromebooks typically have a long battery life.
 Be sure to check out our Chromebooks with the longest battery life list, too.

 The best Chromebooks are evolving, too, and deviating away from that traditional clamshell look.
 Many now have sleeker designs and touch-screen displays; some sport 2-in-1 designs.
 There's even a premium Chromebook market that targets Chrome OS lovers who want a top-of-the-line laptop.
 The best Chromebooks also offer a surprising amount of endurance, which is why we've devised our own Chromebook drop test.

 We review dozens of Chromebooks each year, and the ones that make our best Chromebooks list offer the ultimate combination of value, performance and computing comfort.
 Some are so good they also make our overall best laptops list.
 You should also check out our best Chromebooks with the longest battery life page.

 The best Chromebook is the Acer Chromebook Spin 713.
 Not one Chromebook comes close to the spectacular test results we've gotten from the Chromebook Spin 713.
 It has a long battery life of nearly 12 hours, its QHD display is colorful and stunning, and it's a versatile 2-in-1.
 On our performance tests, the Chromebook Spin 713 blew past the Google Pixelbook Go, which is often touted as one of the best Chromebooks you can buy.
 However, the Pixelbook Go hasn't been gotten refreshed in a while and it's pricey for a Chrome OS device.
 Take it from me: you can't go wrong with the Chromebook Spin 713.